Master of Science (Earth Sciences) student, Matilda O'Connor, discusses her love of geology and her advice to students looking to undertake research.

 Geology is a truly fascinating science; to think that the world is around 4.5 billion years old, and we as humans only live to a mere 80, blows my mind.
 I also love the outdoors and learning about the processes that have created the beautiful planet we live on.
 Geology is a well-rounded science that incorporates a range of disciplines (chemistry, physics, maths, biology) to create a history of the earth.
 Understanding the earth’s history is important for the development of society both economically and environmentally.

 I completed my Bachelor of Science studies at the University of Melbourne majoring in Geology.
 Geology is a relatively small faculty, so getting to know the professors/lecturers is a lot easier.
 Because of this, I was able to discuss a range of projects with the academic staff and choose something that focused my interests.

 I am now studying a Master of Science (Earth Sciences) and have met many interesting and inspirational people, including fellow students, academics and geologists in the industry.
 Because I was able to choose my research project, I am studying something that I am highly passionate about.
 Research has enhanced my organization, communication and goal setting skills

 As part of my research I am going Germany to complete my fieldwork and take samples to bring back to Australia.
-I will be working alongside a German geologist (who speaks little English) in one of the brown coal mines just outside of Cologne, in a small medieval town called Bedburg.
+I will be working alongside a German in one of the brown coal mines just outside of Cologne, in a small medieval town called Bedburg.
 Although it will be challenging, I cannot wait for this experience; to actually look at the brown coal I have been reading about for so long, to improve my German and to work alongside someone who has been in the industry for many years.